ClearMeasureLabs/onion-architecture-dotnet-7-container-apps-gha-demo/README.md

 ## Create Scale Up Runbook

--In your Octopus Deploy project, navigate to Operations -> Runbooks and select ADD RUNBOOK -Name the runbook Scale Up Container App
+- In your Octopus Deploy project, navigate to Operations -> Runbooks and select ADD RUNBOOK
+- Name the runbook Scale Up Container App
--Select Save
+- Select Save
 ![Alt text](images/runbook1.png)

--Select DEFINE YOUR RUNBOOK PROCESS near the upper right
+- Select DEFINE YOUR RUNBOOK PROCESS near the upper right

 ![Alt text](images/runbook2.png)

--And then select ADD STEP
+- And then select ADD STEP

--Use the run az Azure Script step template
+- Use the run az Azure Script step template

 ![Alt text](images/runbook3.png)

--Select ADD
+- Select ADD

--Name the step **Scale Up Container App**
+- Name the step **Scale Up Container App**
--Leave Execution Location, Worker Pool, Container Image, and Azure Tools as default
+- Leave Execution Location, Worker Pool, Container Image, and Azure Tools as default

--Under Azure -> Account select the chain links icon to bind the account value to a variable.
+- Under Azure -> Account select the chain links icon to bind the account value to a variable.
 Then set the value to **#{AzureAccount}**

 ![Alt text](images/runbook4.png)

--Under Script Source select **Script file inside a package** -Under Script File in Package set the Package feed to the feed that was created.
+- Under Script Source select **Script file inside a package**
+- Under Script File in Package set the Package feed to the feed that was created.
--Set the Package ID to **ChurchBulletin.Script**
+- Set the Package ID to **ChurchBulletin.Script**
--Set the Script file name to **ScaleContainerApp.ps1** -Set the Script parameters to **-appReplicas #{ContainerAppReplicas}**
+- Set the Script file name to **ScaleContainerApp.ps1**
+- Set the Script parameters to **-appReplicas #{ContainerAppReplicas}**

 ![Alt text](images/runbook5.png)